soul-drift/PPANN/README.md

-# PP-ANN: Privacy Preserving Approximate Nearest Neighbor
+# PPANN: Privacy Preserving Approximate Nearest Neighbor

-This repository contains a Rust implementation of **PP-ANN**, a privacy-preserving approximate nearest neighbor (ANN) search framework for graph-based vector retrieval.
+This repository contains a Rust implementation of **PPANN**, a privacy-preserving approximate nearest neighbor (ANN) search framework in TEEs.

 The current code is configured for **SIFT-style 128-dimensional vectors** and an NSG graph.
 It can be adapted to other vector dimensions and graph formats by changing the compile-time vector dimension and data paths.